Mike Slinn

 This page is part of the jekyll collection.

 This article is the first in a three-part series, and describes how to install and use the jekyll_bootstrap5_tabs plugin, demonstrated in the above video, in a Jekyll website.
-The second article describes in detail how the Jekyll plugin was constructed and published as an open-source Ruby gem.
-The third article demonstrates how to set breakpoints in the Jekyll plugin using Visual Studio Code and examine data structures.
+The Making a Jekyll Plugin as a Ruby Gem describes in detail how the Jekyll plugin was constructed and published as an open-source Ruby gem.
+The Debugging Jekyll Plugins with an IDE demonstrates how to set breakpoints in the Jekyll plugin using Visual Studio Code and examine data structures.

 The jekyll_bootstrap5_tabs Ruby gem (which I will call “the Jekyll plugin” for this series of articles) provides a convenient way of creating tabbed sections in websites generated by Jekyll 4, which use Bootstrap 5 for the user interface.
 Gems are actually uncompressed Unix tar files.